Transport-for-the-North/cookiecutter-caf/{{ cookiecutter.project_slug }}/README.md

 ## Common Analytical Framework

-This package is sits within the [Common Analytical Framework (CAF)](https://transport-for-the-north.github.io/caf_homepage/intro.html), which is a collaboration between transport bodies in the UK to develop and maintain commonly use transport analytics and appraisal tools.
+This package is sits within the [Common Analytical Framework (CAF)](https://transport-for-the-north.github.io/caf_homepage/intro.html), which is a collaboration between transport bodies in the UK to develop and maintain commonly used transport analytics and appraisal tools.
 {% endif %}